Important information about seeking leave to appeal to the Supreme Court of Canada

 7. What happens after I send my application for leave to appeal to the Court?

 A file number will not be assigned if you do not have a judgment which can be appealed to the Court.
 This may be because you have a further recourse in the lower courts or because you are in the wrong court.
-In such a case, your documents will be returned to you.
 It would therefore be a good idea to contact the Court of Appeal or to consult a lawyer before bringing your leave application.

 Also, a file number will not be assigned if you have not filed all the following documents:

-- proof of service of your application for leave to appeal; and
+- proof of service of your application for leave to appeal.

 - payment of a $75 filing fee to the order of the Receiver General for Canada.

 We realize that filling out forms and court documents, as well as understanding the Court's Rules, can be complicated.
 Registry staff cannot tell you whether the information you have provided is correct or complete, or give you legal advice.
 To make things easier, we encourage you:

 - to consult the guide for information on what is expected of you, and for instructions to be followed, if you apply to the Court for leave, and

 - to use the forms included in the guide.
 If you use these forms, you do not need to worry about whether you have complied with the Rules of the Supreme Court of Canada; properly completing them will ensure that you have followed the Rules in their entirety.
 Complete the forms to the best of your ability.
 Use your own words.